jwulf/zeebe-client-node-js/guide/content/zbclient/logging/logging.md

 {{< /tab >}}
 {{< /tabs >}}

 For an example of a custom logger, see the implementation in the [Node-RED Zeebe package](https://github.com/pedesen/node-red-contrib-zeebe/blob/master/src/util/logger.js).
+For a more sophisticated example, see the implementation in the [Zeebe GitHub Action](https://github.com/jwulf/zeebe-action/blob/master/src/log/logger.ts#L14).

 ## Logging in ZBWorker

 The ZBWorker inherits its log settings from the ZBClient that creates it.
 You can also override any of the settings in the `createWorker` method call.

 By default the ZBWorker logs with the namespace "ZBWorker".
 If a custom namespace has been set for the ZBClient, the ZBWorker inherits it and prepends "ZBWorker" to it.
 If you override this with an explicit namespace, "ZBWorker" is prepended to that.